grpc/grpc.io/content/docs/quickstart/dart.md

     $ dart bin/server.dart
     ```

  2. In another terminal, run the client.
-This time, include add a name as a
+This time, add a name as a command-line
-    command-line argument:
+    argument:

     ```sh
     $ dart bin/client.dart Alice